 - Bronx River Pathway (PDF)

-The North and South County Trails form a near-continuous rails-to-trails project along the right of way of the former Putnam Line Railroad.
-It offers a route from the New York City limits 40 miles north to Baldwin Place on the Putnam County border at Baldwin Place (about which, see below).
+The North and South County Trailways form a near-continuous rails-to-trails project along the right of way of the former Putnam Line Railroad.
+They offer a route from the New York City limits leading about 36 miles north to the Putnam County border at Baldwin Place (about which, see below).
 The North County Trailway is 22.1 miles long, and the South County Trailway 14.1.
-Westchester County acquired the easement and gradually paved the route, first doing the North County Trail in the 1990s and then the South County Trailway.
+Westchester County acquired the easement and gradually paved the route, first doing the North County Trailway in the 1990s and then the South County Trailway.
 The connection between the two trailways in Eastview is almost seamless, as it simply involves crossing Old Saw Mill River Road.

 County bike maps showing the route are:

-The South Country Trail and part of the North County Trail closely parallel the Saw Mill River Parkway.
-However, there are relatively few road crossings, and in some sections you can skate a couple miles without having to cross a road at all.
+The South Country Trailway and part of the North County Trailway closely parallel the Saw Mill River Parkway.
+There are relatively few road crossings, and in some sections you can skate a couple miles without having to cross a road at all.
 For example, skating north from the Shepard Place entrance to the South County Trailway in Yonkers, the first intersection is about three miles away at Palmer Road (marked as Bryn Mawr on the SCT map linked above).
 Note, though, that this means that places to stop along the trailway for water or a snack are not readily accessible.
 We've done the entire length and found that it really helped to take along liquids and some fruit in a light backpack.

-Another issue is that where the South County Trail reaches its juncture with the North County Trail, there is a gap of about a half mile that requires using local streets.
-Just east of Tarrytown in Elmsford, the South County Trail stops at W. Main St. The trail doesn't resume until about a half mile north at Warehouse Lane in Greenburgh This hole is in a neighborhood of industrial parking lots, which means some days of the week there will be commercial traffic to deal with if you try the more direct connecting route along Hayes St. to get from one trail segment to the other.
+Another problem to deal with is that near the north end of the South County Trailway, there is a gap of about a half mile that requires using local streets.
+Just east of Tarrytown in Elmsford, the South County Trailway stops at W. Main St. The trail doesn't resume until about a half mile north at Warehouse Lane in Greenburgh This hole is in a neighborhood of industrial parking lots, which means some days of the week there will be commercial traffic to deal with if you try the more direct connecting route along Vreeland and Hayes streets to get from one trail segment to the other.
 An alternative is to use the sidewalk along Saw Mill River Road (Route 9A).
-The good news is that of mid 2016, the Westchester County government has committed the funding to filling in this gap, and supposedly it will be completed by autumn 2017, although as of late August we did not notice much progress had been made.
+The good news is that of mid 2016, the Westchester County government committed the funding to filling in this gap — supposedly it will be completed by autumn 2017, although as of late August we did not notice much progress had been made.